Member Bios

 Cindy Lynch

 When I retired from being a school district administrator, I told a good friend that I wanted to take up photography when I retired.
 As a retirement gift, she gave me my first year's membership in the St. Louis Camera Club.
 That is when my new passion began.
 I found the people talented, friendly and so willing to share their knowledge with a beginner like me.
 I was both inspired and hooked.
 I had taken art classes my freshman year in college with thoughts of a career in art.
 However, I turned to education and had a very rewarding career.
 With photography, I found that I could develop my artistic side while also learning new technical skills.
 I love that photography keeps me learning and that my initial captures can turn into art in any number of different ways.
 There is always something new to learn.
-I enjoy our weekly meetings and competitions in the St. Louis Camera Club and have served on the Board of Directors, Print Committee and am now the Vice President.
+At the same time I joined the St. Louis Camera Club, I also joined PSA.
+I have taken advantage of the many opportunities to grow in the art of photography.
+I participate in two PID Digital Study Groups: Fine Art and General, where I am the secretary; as well as three PID Digital Dialogue Groups: General, Monochrome and Macro.
+I love the feedback I receive and often submit my images to these groups prior to placing them in competition.